 A "Statement of Food Service" is required for all schools that operate a Food Service program.
 The statement must include the income and expenses and a net loss or profit from operations.
 Those programs, which operate at a profit, must not include food service costs in the Certified Actual Cost Per Student and must not reflect charges to the Undistributed Expenditures - Food Service from lines 270 through 274 on APPENDIX B on the "Statement of Expenditures by Line Item."
-Those programs, which operate at a loss, would include the net loss in the food service section in the Certified Actual Cost Per Student and reflect charges to the Undistributed Expenditures by Line Item."
 Those programs, which operate at a loss, would include the net loss in the food service section in the Certified Actual Cost Per Student and reflect charges to the Undistributed Expenditures - Food Service from lines 270 through 274 on APPENDIX B on the "Statement of Expenditures by Line Item."
 If the Food Service operates at a loss, the total amount of lines 270 through 274 must agree to the net loss on page P-35 for a profit school or NP-40 for a non-profit school.

 All Food Services income, both sales and Child Nutrition Program reimbursement must be applied as a refund against the Food Services expenditures.
 The food service expenditures reflected on the Statement of Expenditures by Line Item must be net of income received from sales and/or Child Nutrition Program reimbursement.
 Please refer to the Statement of Food Service - Income and Expenses for profit and nonprofit schools on pages P-35 and NP-40.
-Excess expenditures over revenues must be reported on the Statement of Expenditures by Line Item, but excess revenues over the expenditures would appear on the "Statement of Support and Revenue, Expenses, Capital Additions and Changes in Fund Balances" as unrestricted in a profit school and on the "Statement of Support and Revenue, Expenses, Capital Additions.
+Excess expenditures over revenues must be reported on the Statement of Expenditures by Line Item, but excess revenues over the expenditures would appear on the "Statement of Support and Revenue, Expenses, Capital Additions and Changes in Fund Balances" as unrestricted in a profit school and on the "Statement of Support and Revenue, Expenses, Capital Additions and Changes in Fund Balances in a non-profit school.